-The first couple of miles offer no shade so start early if you are doing the hike in the hot summer months.
-The last mile you will join the Lookout Mountain trail and this is through the forest which is a welcome relief from the sun.
+The first couple of miles offers no shade so start early if you are doing the hike in the hot summer months.
+In the last mile you will join the Lookout Mountain trail and this is through the forest which is a welcome relief from the sun.

 There are numerous viewpoints along the way, firstly over Golden and across to Denver, then once you join the Lookout Mountain trail there are spectacular views in the other direction too, to larger mountains in the foothills.

 Add another mile or so to the hike to visit Buffalo Bill’s grave and museum as well – definitely worth it if you have any interest in his life.

 Apex Park is located just west of Golden, and has loads of history – the Apex Trail itself follows the path of one of the old wagon routes that traveled to the goldfields of Central City during the Gold Rush.